 That the Bank may debit the Accounts with any cheque, bill or note drawn on the Accounts or based on instructions, directions or orders given in respect of the Accounts whether the Accounts are in credit or overdrawn or may become overdrawn in consequence of such debit provided that such cheques, bills, notes, instructions, directions or orders are given or signed by the Approved Signatories acting within the limits and scope of their authority.

 That the Bank be and is hereby authorised to honour all cheques, bills and notes without inquiry as to the circumstances of issue or the disposition of the proceeds even if drawn to the individual order of the person(s) signing, or payable to the Bank or others for his/their account or tendered in payment of his/their obligations.

+Authority to Act:

+14. That the Bank is authorized to accept and act on any notices and instructions which it believes to have been made or given by or on behalf of the Applicant whether given orally or by means of facsimile transmission, telephone, electronic mail or any other form of electronic communication acceptable to the Bank and the Applicant hereby indemnifies the Bank in consideration of the Bank agreeing to accept and act at the Applicant’s request on such notices and instructions.

 Provision of Constitutive Documents

-That the Bank be given a certified true copy of such constitutive documents in respect of the Applicant as the Bank may require.
+15. That the Bank be given a certified true copy of such constitutive documents in respect of the Applicant as the Bank may require, certified by any director/company secretary/ office bearer (see Note 1) / two partners (see Note 2) of the Applicant.

 Certification of Approved Persons, Specimen Signatures, and Copies / Extracts of Resolutions: